Showing posts with label teachers pay. Show all posts

 In anticipation of the rollout of the Tisa Online payslip system, TSC would have communicated with the school inspectors regarding the manual registration process.
 For more information, contact your local inspectors or TSC direct.

-Other info - Teachers Online Payslip
+Related info - Teachers Online Payslip

-teachers pay slip download
+teachers pay slip download - how to register for png teachers payslip

 In the past, the Finance Department facilitated the wss online payslip for PNG public servants through this link wss.finanance.gov.pg.
 Though it was very useful, the finance department could not maintain it.
 All public servants registered on the wss network lost the ability to access their payslips online.